Hilaria Baldwin: Personal life

-Baldwin struggled with anorexia nervosa and bulimia in her high school years and early twenties.
-In her book Baldwin recounted she suffered health issues and was miserable; feeling that way motivated her future career as a healthy lifestyle advocate.
+Baldwin has said that she suffered from anorexia nervosa and bulimia in her high school years and early twenties.
+In her book Baldwin, recounted that she suffered health issues and was miserable; feeling that way motivated her future career as a healthy lifestyle advocate.
 Baldwin stated she started getting better when she started "thinking of weight and health separately".
+Baldwin is a pescetarian.

 After her husband accidentally fatally shot cinematographer Halyna Hutchins with a prop gun in October 2021, Baldwin posted on her Instagram, "My heart is with Halyna.
 Her husband.
 Her son.
 Their family and loved ones.
 And my Alec."

-Allegations of cultural appropriation
+She would also show support for her husband when his criminal trial for the Hutchins shooting got underway in July 2024, appearing in person at the Santa Fe, New Mexico, courthouse where Alec was being tried.

+Ancestry and identity

-In December 2020, a Twitter user accused Baldwin of "impersonat[ing] a Spanish person" and posted a number of video clips of Baldwin speaking with a contrived Spanish accent, including a clip from the Today Show in which Baldwin seemingly forgot the English word for "cucumber".
-The tweets prompted a number of news articles and accusations of cultural appropriation, since at other times she was heard speaking American accented English.
-Her agency's website listed her birthplace as Mallorca rather than Boston, and commentators noted that Baldwin is often misidentified as either Mallorcan, Spanish, or Latina, encouraging positive press by Hispanic media such as the Spanish-language celebrity gossip magazine ¡Hola!
+Baldwin is of English, French-Canadian, German, Irish, and Slovak descent.
+In December 2020, a Twitter user accused Baldwin of "impersonat[ing] a Spanish person" and posted video clips of Baldwin speaking with a Spanish accent, including a clip from the Today Show in which Baldwin seemingly forgot the English word for "cucumber".
+The tweets prompted accusations in various media publications of Baldwin's cultural appropriation, since at other times she has been recorded speaking American-accented English.
+Her talent agent's website listed her birthplace as Mallorca rather than Boston.
+Baldwin was often misidentified as either Mallorcan, Spanish, or Latina, encouraging positive press by Hispanic media, such as the celebrity gossip magazine ¡Hola!.
+Baldwin affirmed mistaken statements that she was "half-Spanish" while speaking at the United Nations, and spoke "as if she has a Spaniard's familiarity with that country's food culture".

-BuzzFeed writer Natasha Jokic wrote, "Looking through Hilaria's tweets, it does seem like she's gone to great lengths to never explicitly say that she's Spanish – but she has gotten pretty close."
-An article from The Things mentioned that Baldwin's cousin stated that her visits to Spain were for vacations only and that she is "zero percent Spanish".
-Former classmates have alleged she had "much paler skin and blonde hair" before she changed her name from Hillary to Hilaria.
-Some Twitter users and members of the press compared Baldwin to Rachel Dolezal, an American woman who identifies as "black" despite being white and having white parents.
-In March 2021, The Atlantic listed Baldwin as an "identity hoaxer" along with Dolezal and Jessica Krug.
+In March 2021, The Atlantic listed Baldwin as an "identity hoaxer" along with Rachel Dolezal and Jessica Krug.
 Baldwin responded that she identifies as white, and her ethnic background includes "many, many, many things".
+Baldwin claims that she was raised in a Spanish-speaking household.
 She said she spent "some" of her childhood in Spain and "some" in Massachusetts, but had never been enrolled in school in Spain, only spending time there during family holidays.
-Baldwin also asserted in a New York Times interview that her inability to remember the word "cucumber" on Today came from stage fright during one of her first television appearances, and that she is bilingual and her accent comes and goes depending on stress and other factors.
-In July 2021 Baldwin described herself as "multi" and culturally "fluid".
+She has stated that she began to use the name Hilaria "as she got older".
+Baldwin also claimed her inability to remember the word "cucumber" resulted from stage fright during one of her first television appearances, and that she is bilingual and her accent comes and goes depending on stress and other factors.
+She described herself as "multi" and culturally "fluid".

-A Reddit area of interest, or subreddit, is dedicated to the cultural appropriation scandal and conspiracy theories surrounding Baldwin.
-As of March 2023, the r/HilariaBaldwin subreddit had gained 46,000 followers.
-Baldwin has never addressed the subreddit or the conspiracy theories directly.